What are motors? Which motors can be used for robotic applications? Which motor for which robot?

 Note: Technically, if you take the same magic box and apply rotational motion to the output (which becomes input), you will obtain electrical energy from the former-input-now-output side.
 The result is called a generator, and we will not talk about them more than this note.

 There are several categories and subcategories of magic b… hum, electric motors.

 I chose to present them this way.
 Here is a list of motors' categories:

 - Other motors (Stepper, etc.)

-But before digging into these, we need some basis.
+But before digging into these, we need some basics.

-- Take some coils and place them into a circle (they must not be able to move).
+- Take some coils and place them into a circle (they must not move).

 - Take a magnet, and put it in the middle of the circle.
 The magnet should be able to rotate while staying at the center.

 - Put current into the coils, one after another, and watch the central magnet rotate, one of its poles attracted to the powered coil.